pypa/distlib/docs/reference.rst

                         to use would be ``source`` - for distributions which are for specific Python versions, you would use the Python version in the form ``X.Y``.
+      :param keystore: The path to a directory which contains the keys used in signing.
+If not specified, the instance's ``gpg_home`` attribute is used instead.
+This parameter is not used unless a signer is specified.
       :returns: An ``urllib`` HTTP response returned by the index.
 If an error occurs, an :class:`HTTPError` exception will be raised.